andersfischernielsen/Traktor-Transition-Finder/docs/index.md

 - Double-click transitions in the transition list to explore continuous transitions.
 - Double-click transition in the transition history to jump back to a previous song.

+## Implementation
+* The first version of the app consisted of a F# backend handling parsing the Traktor 2 collection and serving results as JSON to the Electron frontend.
+* The second version of the app was implemented in TypeScript and Electron.
+* The third (current) version of the app is implemented in Swift, available for macOS.